rosticom/rosticom/README.md

 - 👋 Hi, I’m @rosticom
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning flutter
+- 🌱 like namely flutter
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me... qanb.xyz